Ready to say goodbye to debt for good? Learn More

 • Payment methods: The court accepts cashier’s checks or money orders made payable to “Clerk, U.S. Bankruptcy Court.”
 The court also accepts cash.

-• The court's website has a section to help pro se debtors.
+• The court's website has some guidance to help pro se filers.

 Western District of Texas Requirements